 See Santa at Christmas Grottos in London

-Kids in the U.K. see Santa, not at his Workshop, but in his "grotto", not dark and cave-like, phew, but rather a Christmas-y setting with elves, bright lights, decorated trees, etc.
+Kids in the U.K. see Santa, not at his Workshop, but in his "grotto."
+His grotto isn't dark or cave-like, but rather a Christmas-y setting with elves, bright lights, decorated trees, etc.

 Santa's Village, White Mountains, New Hampshire